What is the size of the voluntary carbon market?

 The VCM is open to anyone who wants to participate.
 From businesses to governments, non-profits, universities, and even individual investors.

-If you are taking a long flight or vacationing on a luxury yacht and you want to absolve your environmental sins, you can purchase carbon credits to offset your emissions.
+If you are taking a long flight or vacationing on a luxury yacht and you want to absolve your environmental sins, you can buy carbon credits to offset your emissions.
 In fact, many airlines are making it easy for individuals to offset their flights.
-These airlines list the amount of CO2 emitted by the flight and then give customers the opportunity to fly net-zero for a price which is offered at checkout.
+They list the amount of CO2 emitted by the flight and then give customers the opportunity to fly net-zero for a price which is offered at checkout.

 The Bottom Line